 Plaza Libertad or Liberty Plaza

-Liberty Plaza, with all its history, is an ideal spot for visitors to learn more about the country’s history.
+Liberty Plaza is an ideal spot for visitors to learn more about the country’s history.

 Plaza Francisco Morazan